VissaMoutafis/Syspro-Assignments-2021/Vissarion-Moutafis-Prj2/README.txt

 - if in the meantime another SIGCHLD has occured then handle the current monitor, reinit the check and start over
 - return to the main loop

 The SIGCHLD is also ignored since that we will not hang in polling because we keep track of active monitors and this counter decreases in case of reading a MSGEND_OP header OR in case fds[i].revents == POLHUP so that we make sure we will not wait for a dead monitor and hang forever.

+When a SIGCHLD occurs during reading a packet we check the fd with a poll syscall to check whether the process writting on it is still running and connected (otherwise revents == POLL_HUP) and continue. if it does not we just fail the query and restore dead children.
+The user will have to retype the query so he get an answer.

 ## Utilities Details: